YHZ-EPIC/Parallel_Sorting_Algorithms/README.md

+<font style="color:#fff; font-family: 'Bebas Neue';
+font-size: 3.5ch">

 # PDC_Project
 Running Sorting Algorithms in Parallel using MPI inside Docker Container

 Objective:
 This project demonstrates the difference between a sequential and parallel execution of a program and How much it makes a difference.
 We have compared both MPI and Serial implementation of the following three algorithms: Merge Sort, Bubble Sort, and NxN Matrix Multiplication.

 Introduction:
 In this project we executed MPI program in Docker environment.
 Docker allows us to to deploy, distribute applications with all its dependencies independent of local hardware.
 We can pull images of such containers from Docker Hub website.